-We examine the properties of typical merger shocks using the \texttt{m4m2$\theta$0} model, which represents a head-on collision between two subclusters of unequal mass.
-As the merger proceeds, the subclusters accelerate to supersonic speeds, and their normalized relative velocity, $V_{1,2}/u_0$, approaches unity.
-Figure~\ref{f4}(a) shows volume-rendered snapshots of the three-dimensional (3D) Mach-number distribution at four representative stages of the \texttt{m4m2$\theta$0} simulation performed with $512^3$ grid zones.
+We first examine the properties of typical merger shocks using the \texttt{m4m2$\theta$0} model, which represents a head-on collision between two subclusters of unequal mass.
+As the merger progresses, the subclusters accelerate to supersonic speeds, and their normalized relative velocity, $V_{1,2}/u_0$, approaches unity.
+Figure~\ref{f5}(a) shows volume-rendered snapshots of the 3D Mach-number distribution at four representative stages of the \texttt{m4m2$\theta$0} simulation.

-Near pericenter passage at $t/t_0 \approx 0.6$, equatorial shocks---driven by the compression of the subclusters---propagate primarily in directions perpendicular to the merger axis.
-After pericenter passage, the supersonic motions of the receding DM clumps\footnote{Hereafter, the DM clumps are referred to as the gravitational halos in simulations.} drive two axial shocks, Shock~1 and Shock~2, which travel in opposite directions along the merger axis.
-As the merger advance, these shocks expand in spatial extent; at $t/t_0=1.0$, roughly 1~Gyr after pericenter passage, the tips of the two axial shocks are separated by $\sim 4$~Mpc.
+Near pericenter passage at $t/t_0 \approx 0.6$, equatorial shocks, induced by the compression of the subclusters, propagate primarily in directions perpendicular to the merger axis.
+After pericenter passage, the supersonic motions of the receding DM clumps\footnote{Hereafter, the DM clumps are referred to as the gravitational halos in simulations.} drive two axial bow shocks, Shock~1 and Shock~2, which travel in opposite directions along the merger axis.
+As the merger further advances, these shocks expand in spatial extent; at $t/t_0=1.0$, roughly 1~Gyr after pericenter passage, the tips of the two axial shocks are separated by $\sim 4$~Mpc.
 These axial shocks are systematically stronger than the equatorial shocks, because they are driven by supersonic motion of DM clumps.

 The heavier subcluster, $M_1$, which begins on the left-hand side, appears on the right-hand side after pericenter passage, while the lighter subcluster, $M_2$, reverses in the opposite direction.
-In unequal-mass mergers, the upstream flow into Shock~1 is both faster---due to the stronger gravitational pull of the heavier DM clump---and cooler--because it originates predominantly from the lighter subcluster (see Figure~\ref{f1}(b), (c) and Figure~\ref{f6}(a), which correspond to the \texttt{m4m2$\theta$10} model but illustrate the same trend).
-As a result, Shock~1 attains a higher average Mach number than Shock~2, although its overall extent is smaller due to more rapid, directed inflow that limits its lateral expansion
+In unequal-mass mergers, the upstream flow into Shock~1 is both faster due to the stronger gravitational pull of the heavier DM clump and cooler because it originates predominantly from the lighter subcluster (see Figure~\ref{f7}(a); see also Figure~\ref{f2}(c) which correspond to the \texttt{m4m2$\theta$10} model but illustrate the same trend).
+As a result, Shock~1 attains a higher average Mach number than Shock~2, although its overall extent is smaller due to more rapid, directed inflow that limits its lateral expansion.